AXVin/AXVin-Cogs/README.md

 ### Supporting the Development
 You can help me keep maintaining these bots by sponsoring this projects.
 Use any of the options of the sponsor tab.
 Thank you for your help.
-Much appreciated!!
+Much appreciated!